 (GTNP's General Information)

-The ranger station at Jenny Lake starts operating in early June and closes in early September (June 8 to Sept 8 in 2024).
-It's open from 8:00 AM to 5:00 PM every day during that time period.
-We always suggest calling to confirm operating dates and hours for any GTNP service.
+The Jenny Lake Ranger Station is where you'll find the park's climbing rangers.
+The station opens in early June and closes in early September (June 7 to Sept 7 in 2025).
+It's operating hours are from 8:00 AM to 5:00 PM every day.
+We suggest calling to confirm operating dates and hours for any GTNP service.
+Dates and hours are subject to change and sometimes the park has incorrect information on their website.

-The rangers provide the public with information about mountaineering routes and backcountry hikes during the summer.
-And they are the only place climbers can pick up backcountry camping permits during the summer season.
-Of course, they provide search & rescue operations for the park.
-Some are law enforcement officers.
+The ranger station is the only place for climbers to get backcountry camping permits during the summer.
+The rangers also provide search & rescue operations for the park.
+Most are law enforcement officers.

-The Jenny Lake Climbing Rangers are supported by many generous donations from our community and outside of it.
-You can make donations to the rangers directly through GTNP or the non-profit Grand Teton National Park Foundation.
+The climbing rangers are supported by many generous donations from our community and outside of it.
+You can make donations through GTNP or through the non-profit Grand Teton National Park Foundation.

 ~ Backcountry Camping ~